wppconnect-team/wa-js/README.md

 `WPP.group.demoteParticipant` - Demote a participant from admin.

-`WPP.group.getGroupInfo` - Get group information.
+`WPP.group.getGroupInfoFromInviteCode` - Get group information from an invitation link or an invite code.

 ### Events
 `WPP.chat.on('chat.new_message')` - Event to dispatch on receive a new message